supix/pwdIndexer/README.md

 ![The mantching node for the pattern 'to'](/docs/sixth.png?raw=true "The mantching node for the pattern 'to'")

 Starting from the matching node, a recursive visit of the subtree (enclosed in the dashed line) is started in order to collect all the colored nodes.
-As we have seen before, for each of them, a match is returned by the search.
+For each of them, a match is returned by the search.
 In this case, the colored nodes are 3 and the related tokens are: top, toppy, and topping.

 # Implementation details